gracenote/django-health-monitor/docs/api/health_test.rst

 And query string arguments:

-- <uids> - is a comma separated list of uids.
+- <uids> is a comma-separated list of uids.
-- <start_time> - is a datetime string in ISO 8601 format (optional).
+- <start_time> is a datetime string in ISO 8601 format (optional).
-- <end_time> - is a datetime string in  ISO 8601 format (optional).
+- <end_time> is a datetime string in  ISO 8601 format (optional).
-- <latest> - is a boolean value that if set to 1 or true will return the latest result in combination with start_time and end_time if provided.
+- <latest> is a boolean value that if set to 1 or true will return the latest result in combination with start_time and end_time if provided.
 - example: /health_test/heart/?uids=1,2,3&start_time=xxx&end_time=xxx